AMMARALBESANI/reading-notes/intro to MVC.md

 5. **Artifacts**: Helps manage and share package dependencies, such as NuGet packages, within your projects.

 Azure DevOps services work together to enhance collaboration, automate processes, and deliver software more efficiently.

+## Bootstrap:

+is an open-source front-end framework that streamlines the process of building responsive and visually appealing websites and web applications.
+It provides a collection of pre-designed HTML, CSS, and JavaScript components that developers can easily incorporate into their projects.
+These components include various elements such as grids, navigation bars, buttons, forms, modals, and more.